Xh3o1vn/FeedingFrenzy_Autosplitter/README.md

 If you're trying to do an Any% Speedrun, please make sure your Livesplit have 40 splits.
 You can download Feeding Frenzy Any% Splits [here](https://www.speedrun.com/feeding_frenzy/resources); Autosplitter will automatically segment at the beginning of each level when it is loaded.

-## Individual Stage
+## Individual Level

-If you're trying to do an Individual Stage Speedrun in normal mode, please check **Individual Stage Split** in **Settings** of Autosplitter and keep Livesplit with only one segment (or right-click on the Livesplit page and select **Close Splits**, but this will require you to refill the information in **Edit Splits**).
-You can submit the Individual Stage Speedrun from an Any% Speedrun to the Level Leaderboard.
+If you're trying to do an Individual Level Speedrun in normal mode, please check **Individual Level Split** in **Settings** of Autosplitter and keep Livesplit with only one segment (or right-click on the Livesplit page and select **Close Splits**, but this will require you to refill the information in **Edit Splits**).
+You can submit the Individual Level Speedrun from an Any% Speedrun to the Level Leaderboard.

 P.S.
-If you plan to run a bonus stage, make sure you eat **at least 1 fish** (poisonous fish, pearls, starfish bubbles are all acceptable) before the end of the stage, otherwise the timer will not stop due to no change in foodbank, and a better end checking method will be found in the future to replace the existing one.
+If you plan to run a bonus level, make sure you eat **at least 1 fish** (poisonous fish, pearls, starfish bubbles are all acceptable) before the end of the level, otherwise the timer will not stop due to no change in foodbank, and a better end checking method will be found in the future to replace the existing one.

 ## Reset Function